 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the separate financial statements of the current period.
 These matters were addressed in the context of our audit of the separate financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Orascom Construction PLC (formerly Orascom Construction Limited) Independent Auditors' Report 31 December 2018
+Orascom Construction PLC Independent Auditors' Report 31 December 2019